This is a summary of our initial investigation into climate change

 The C stands for coordination and for co-funding.
 Coming together and co-funding through the Fund provides another impact multiplier through greater certainty for charities, larger overall sums, and the ability to react to time-sensitive opportunities.

-The Fund Managers will consider the following organisations, among other timely opportunities, in their regular grant allocation sessions:
+The Fund Managers will consider the following organizations, among other timely opportunities, in their regular grant allocation sessions:

 - David Addison, Manager, Virgin Earth Challenge